 Many healthcare facilities utilized for student clinical experiences require completion of a criminal background check.
-Therefore, all students entering the UAM School of Nursing programs will be required to complete the criminal background check as instructed by the School of Nursing.
+Therefore, all students entering the UAM SON programs will be required to complete the criminal background check as instructed by the SON.

 Students will receive instructions regarding criminal background checks.
-In addition, the Arkansas State Board of Nursing requires a criminal background check by the Federal Bureau of Investigation and by the Arkansas State Police for graduates of nursing schools before taking the Registered Nurse Licensure Examination (NCLEX-RN) as per ACA §17-87-312.
+In addition, the Arkansas State Board of Nursing requires a criminal background check by the Federal Bureau of Investigation and by the Arkansas State Police for graduates of nursing schools before taking the Registered Nurse Licensure Examination (Next Generation NCLEX-RN) as per ACA §17-87-312.
 Criminal background checks are at the expense of the student and remain confidential.